+Think a sickness absence policy is not important?
+Think again.
 Repeated sickness absence is a problem for any business, but small businesses are particularly affected.
 According to CIPD, British workers take more than four times as many sick days off work than some of their global counterparts.
-At an average of 9.1 days per year, UK workers reported double the amount of sickness absence as US staff (4.9 days) and quadruple that of workers in the Asia Pacific region (2.2 days).
+At an average of 9.1 days per year (link begins free ONS report download), UK workers reported double the amount of sickness absence as US staff (4.9 days) and quadruple that of workers in the Asia Pacific region (2.2 days).
 These statistics are particularly alarming when the size of the US population is five times greater than the UK, and the Asia Pacific region is almost 70 times greater than the UK.

-Everyone gets sick occasionally, but sickness and absence can really affect a small business and many managers and businesses owners are unsure of how to deal with sickness appropriately ensuring that all employees are treated fairly and the business is in compliance with the law.
+Everyone gets sick occasionally, but sickness and absence can really affect a small business.
+Many managers and businesses owners are unsure of how to deal with sickness appropriately ensuring that all employees are treated fairly and the business is in compliance with the law.

-CIPD states that an effective sickness absence management approach is one which is coupled with a focus on health promotion and employee well-being.
+CIPD states that an effective sickness absence management approach should be coupled with a focus on health promotion and employee well-being.
 CIPD believes that a proactive approach, supporting well-being can prevent people from going off sick, or enable an employer to deal with an issue before it becomes a real problem.

 ⦁ Make it clear to staff how absences will be managed, and that all employees know how to notify the company in case of any absences.

 ⦁ Keep records and patterns of absences.
 Do absences tend to occur at the start/end of a week?
 Or do they coincide with any significant events such as pay day or big sporting events?

 ⦁ Have a set level of absence in the form of percentages that you consider unacceptable – this will ensure that all employees are treated fairly and equally.